tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 a container.

 The best thing I have found is a cosmetic sample container.
-These are small enough, but they seal only slightly better than any other small container I have found.
+These are small enough and seal slightly better than any other small container I have found, but the seal still isn't great.

 The portable liquid container might work just fine for powders as well.
 But in case I want something different, powders get portable powder containers.